 There are over half a dozen screenplay applications currently on the market, and they all offer some basic functionality, such as properly formatting the slug lines, scene descriptions, character names, dialogue, and other elements of a script.
 On the other hand, all of the screenplay programs differ from one another in extra features and in their user interfaces.
 But most of click cancel share a common characteristic — a price tag.

 A notable exception to this rule is Celtx (pronounced "kel tix"), which is completely free of charge.
-In this article, we will take a closer look at what the program has to offer.
+In this article, I will take a closer look at what the program has to offer.

 The best way to learn whether or not any given computer program will fit your needs, is to take it for a test drive.
 Because Celtx does not cost a dime and does not contain any spyware, there is no excuse not to download it and check it out.
 Start by visiting the Celtx home page.